zowe/community/Technical-Steering-Committee/contributing.md

 # Contributing and roles

 This document explains roles within Zowe and the ways and requirements for contribution.

 The goal of the document is to outline key roles within Zowe with the guidance for the squads around the privileges associated with the roles.
 Each squad can update the privileges as needed.
+Apart from the privileges the document also outlines general expectations for the roles if there are any.
 The exact structure and rules if changed will be in the CONTRIBUTING.md in the repositories belonging to the squad.

 The roles will be reflected in Teams on the Zowe GitHub ([Github Teams](https://github.com/orgs/zowe/teams)).
 Each Squad will have a Committers, Contributors and Administrators teams.